Wed, 14 Aug 2013 Mac OS X 10.8 Mountain Lion review: Updated

 - Pros: iCloud is far more integrated than before; Documents in the Cloud off to a good start; Notification Centre is great; Twitter and (upcoming Facebook) sharing are useful; Reminders and Notes both well implemented; good new Safari and Mail features

-- Cons: There are a few inconsistencies in the design, Documents In The Cloud isn’t intuitive after years of Finder usage
+- Cons: There are a few inconsistencies in the design, Documents In The Cloud isn’t intuitive after years of Finder usage; Messages still has issues

 - Price: £13.99 inc VAT